grendel-consulting/cloud-control-tower-management/.github/SECURITY.md

 ## Security Checklist and Recommendations

-We have baked some baseline security checks into our toolchains, to be reflected in this section together with things to watch out for.
+We have baked some baseline security checks into our toolchains, to be reflected in this section, together with things to watch out for.

 ### Our Security Toolchain